 My plot neighbour is eastern European and as we worked alongside each other, she told me how her grandmother always dug parsley roots, mainly to use in soup.
 So I saved the roots from the parsley I was digging out.
 Two years ago, I let my parsley go to seed and volunteer wherever it liked.
 So much parsley!
 This year, I’m asking for a little more restraint.

 Cooking parsley root will be a new experience.
 I will try it on it’s own first to find out how it tastes.

 The first picking of young nettles marks the beginning of spring foraging.
 I didn’t expect to see them this soon because of the harsh February and March.
 Most years they would be up earlier.
 With delight, we carefully picked a grocery bag full.
 It’s a two person job if you don’t want to get stung.

-There will be plenty to write about the incredible nutritional and health value of nettles as the spring goes on.
+There is plenty to write about the incredible nutritional and health value of nettles as the spring goes on.
 For now, let’s just say they are one of my favourites.